turingschool-examples/backend_mod_1_prework/day_2/questions.md

 #### 5. Name and describe two additional array methods.

-The `select` method allows to keep certain elements of an array based on a requirement given as an input and returns the array of elements that meet the requirement
+The `select` method allows to keep certain elements of an array based on a requirement given as an input and returns the array of elements that meet the requirement.

 Example:
 ```ruby